 My suggestion is to simply ignore the telephone when "search engine" calls, or just pick-up and hang-up quickly.

 Ranking higher in the organic results of search engines takes a lot of time and effort.
 You can't simply pay some random company that calls you.
-Your best approach would be to talk to your web programming person about search engine optimization (SEO).
+Your best approach would be to talk to your web programming person about jewelry website search engine optimization (SEO).
 They might provide the service or they might know a trusted service company.

 So there you have it; just a short public service announcement for today's Daily Golden Nugget.